GPflow/GPflow/README.md

  -  GPflow is not meant as a tool to teach about GPs.
 [GPy is much better at that](http://gpss.cc).

 # What models are implemented?
-GPflow has a slew of kernels that cam be combined in a similar way to GPy ([see this tutorial](https://github.com/SheffieldML/notebook/blob/master/GPy/basic_kernels.ipynb)).
+GPflow has a slew of kernels that can be combined in a similar way to GPy ([see this tutorial](https://github.com/SheffieldML/notebook/blob/master/GPy/basic_kernels.ipynb)).
 As for inference, the options are currently:

 #### Regression
 For GP regression with Gaussian noise, it's possible to marginalize the function values exactly: you'll find this in `GPflow.gpr.GPR`.
 You can do maximum liklelihood or MCMC for the covariance function parameters ([notebook](https://github.com/GPflow/GPflow/blob/master/notebooks/regression.ipynb)).